tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-24-programming-hive-data-types.markdown

 - ARRAY: Ordered sequences of the same type.
 The elements can be accessed using array notation, e.g. person[2].
     - Example: Declaration -> `array<string>`.
 Literal -> `array('John','Peter')`.

 Relational databases don't usually support such collection types because they tend to break **normal form**.
-In Hive/Hadoop, sacrificing normal form is pretty common as it can give benefit of higher processing throughput, especially with large amount of data (tens of terarbytes).
+In Hive/Hadoop, sacrificing normal form is pretty common as it can give benefit of higher processing throughput, especially with large amount of data (tens of terabytes).

 ### Text File Formats